You might think it counter-intuitive but if you are new to commuting by bike, the winter is probably the best time to start.

 - A snood –You won’t want to be messing about with a normal scarf, but you also want to keep the cold off your face.
 A snood is an inexpensive but effective option.

 - Gloves – Last but definitely not least, a good pair of winter cycling gloves.
 Something waterproof and thermal would be ideal.
-Something like these SealSkinz would do.
 You can also layer your gloves as well, perhaps with a thin neoprene base pair and some woolly mitts over the top.
 Depends how cold & wet it is.
+There’s a good selection of winter gloves over at Evans.

 - Overshoes – The unfortunate thing about waterproof trousers is that they tend to deposit rainwater into your socks.
-Not only that, most cycling shoes, if you wear them (shoes & cleats we’ll get to at some point) are designed to be well ventilated (Read: freezing cold in winter), so warm and rainproof overshoes are a must.
+Not only that, most cycling shoes, if you wear them (shoes & cleats) are designed to be well ventilated (Read: freezing cold in winter), so warm and rainproof overshoes are a must.
 Best of all, they’re only about £20 at your local bike shop.
 As with the gloves, neoprene works well as overshoes inevitably leak anyway.
 Wet neoprene will at least keep your feet warm…

 2. The bike